-We advance policy change that saves lives on the road.
-We address all five of the leading risk factors: speed, drink driving, helmets, child restraints and seat belts — in addition to pressing for stronger regulations on car manufacturers to include critical safety features.
+GHAI advances policy change that saves lives on the road.
+We address all five of the leading road safety risk factors — speed, drink driving, helmets, child restraints and seat belts — in addition to pressing for stronger regulations on car manufacturers to include critical safety features.

-- Campaign planning and evaluation including political mapping and countering opposition to react in real time to political developments.
+- Campaign planning and evaluation, including political mapping and media landscaping

-- Legal analysis and drafting to support local lawmakers in crafting laws meeting international standards on road safety.
+- Legal analysis and drafting to support local lawmakers creating laws that meet international standards

 Where we work:

-Bangladesh, China, Colombia, Ecuador, India, Mexico, Philippines, Tanzania, Uganda, Vietnam
+Bangladesh, China, Colombia, Ecuador, India, Mexico, Philippines, Tanzania, Uganda, Ukraine and Vietnam

 Success Story: Buckle Up Kids to Save Lives in the Philippines

 Thousands of people lose their lives on the roads in the Philippines each year — an unbearable toll that includes children.
-Car seats can reduce the risk of death in a crash by up to 80 percent for small children, but caregivers in the Philippines traditionally embraced children in their arms.
+Car seats can reduce the risk of death in a crash by up to 80 percent for small children, but adults in the Philippines traditionally embrace children in their arms.

-The Global Health Advocacy Incubator supported a broad coalition of local partners on the development and implementation of a targeted advocacy campaign to enact a national law requiring the use of child car seats.
+The Global Health Advocacy Incubator supported a broad coalition of local partners on the development and implementation of an advocacy campaign to enact a national law requiring the use of child car seats.

 The Child Safety in Motor Vehicles Act (RA 11229) was passed by the Filipino legislature in 2018 and signed into law in 2019.
 GHAI is now working with partners to ensure this new mandatory child restraint law is implemented.